Nirelle Bennett – my transformation story

 Back on the corporate roller coaster

-Back in Melbourne for the safety of all, with our second daughter, only 6 months old, I returned to the corporate world, ready to refocus my career.
+Back in Melbourne, with our second daughter only six months old, I returned to the corporate world — ready to refocus my career.

-But, in my sleep-deprived state in the early hours of that miserable morning, I realised I was back on that same damn rollercoaster.
-Violently ill and desperate to get off.
-That was when I had my ‘basta’ moment.
-Basta is a poignant Italian word that translates to ‘Enough, that’s it.
-I’m done.’
+But in those sleep-deprived early hours of that miserable morning, I realised I was right back on the same damn rollercoaster.
+Violently ill.
+Desperate to get off.

-I walked into the office the next morning, handed in that damn report, and I quit.
+I walked into the office the next morning, handed in that report, and quit.
 It was the best feeling in the world.

-From there, I began an internal private revolution of my soul.
+From there, I began an quiet revolution of my soul.

-Sitting at my laptop, composing my story to share with you, I’m grateful I’m now thriving in life and business.
-I feel secure knowing that I’m worthy, deserving and enough.
+Sitting here now, writing this story to share with you, I’m grateful to say I’m thriving — in life and in business.
+I feel secure knowing that I’m worthy, deserving, and enough.